-To ensure your safety and health, as well as that of our staff, onsite research will be available by prearranged appointment only.
-If your research is time-sensitive and requires an onsite visit, please fill out the Appointment Request Email.
+To ensure your safety and health, as well as that of our staff, most onsite services will be through prearranged appointments which may be arranged using the Appointment Request Email.
 We will contact you to work out a research strategy, answer your questions, and book a time for your in-person visit if required.
 Additional research time will be available on a non-appointment basis on Wednesday evenings and Saturdays.
 All onsite services remain subject to COVID-19 protocols.

 Please be advised that during this time, priority will be given to requests of a humanitarian nature or research needs that are urgent or time-sensitive such as legal, fiscal, or educational program completion requirements.